City of Aspen, Colorado Installs Genetec's AutoVu IP License Plate Recognition to enhance Parking System

 The Business Challenge

 Tim Ware is a veteran of the city's parking enforcement team, having served as the Director of the Department for the past 18 years.
-The Department oversees around 850 commercial on-street parking spaces in the city center, a 340-space public parking garage and around 3000 residential parking spaces.
+The Department oversees around 850 commercial on-street parking spaces in the city center, a 340-space public parking garage and around 3000 residential parking spaces with its parking system.
 Most of the commercial on-street spaces in the downtown area are managed with a pay-and-display system, with the remainder located in small pockets of unpaid spaces with time limits between 30 and 60 minutes.
 The parking garage is gated, and therefore mostly self-regulating.
 The greatest challenge to Mr. Ware's team, however, has been monitoring the residential parking spaces.

 The popularity of the town coupled with the scarcity of parking has, over time, caused visitors to spill into the city's surrounding residential neighbourhoods in search of a place to leave their vehicles.
 In 1994, Mr. Ware implemented regulations on parking in residential zones that allowed visitors to park for a maximum of two hours.
 Tire chalking practices were employed to enforce this regulation.